Sujyeet/MSc-Autonomous-Racing-Agent-SPEED/README.md

 🏁 **[Play SPEED Racing Agents Demo]([https://your-username.itch.io/speed-racing-agents](https://sujitvarma.itch.io/ml-agent-playtest-prototype))**

-Experience both heuristic and DRL agents in action, compare their behaviors, and see the research findings firsthand.
+Experience the Enhanced Natural DRL agent in action, compare its behavior with your gameplay, and see the research findings firsthand.

 ## 📹 Agent Demonstration Videos